-Federal law establishes a "Student Safety Zone" that extends 1,000 feet from the boundary of any academy property in relation to weapons, drugs and registered sex offenders.
-Individuals are prohibited from engaging in these activities at any time on academy property, within the Student Safety Zone, or at any academy-related event.
+Federal law establishes a "Student Safety Zone" that extends 1,000 feet from the boundary of any academy property in relation to weapons and drugs.
+Individuals are prohibited from possessing or using weapons or drugs at any time on academy property, within the Student Safety Zone, or at any academy-related event.